emqx/emqx-lwm2m/README.md

 ```
 - {?CmdId} is an integer to pair command and response.
 - {?BaseName} is a string identify object and resource, please refer to OMA-TS-LightweightM2M-V1_0-20170208-A.pdf section 6.4.4 JSON.
+- If json format has error, this command will be ignored without any response.

 Uplink Response payload